 The Consequences of Untreated Addiction

 It’s not easy to admit your teenager has an addiction problem.
-It’s a realization that can takes parents years to come to terms with.
+It’s a realization that can take parents years to come to terms with.
 The evidence may have been right in front of you, plain to see, from the first time your child stayed out past curfew.
 Or the time they came home with glassy eyes or and alcohol on their breath.
 You may have chalked those up to one or two poor decisions, levied appropriate consequences, and considered the matter concluded.
 Six months later when you found a suspicious looking device – a vaping pen? a pipe? – in their backpack, you may have believed, against your instincts, that your teenager was really holding it for a friend.

 Let’s take just a moment and use that excuse as an object lesson to illustrate how parents default to denial when it comes to their kids and substance use disorders.
 Which, by the way, is the way mental health professionals refer to drug and alcohol addiction these days.
 They’re called SUDs (Substance Use Disorders), a term that allows mental health providers to discuss the topic without getting into semantic quibbles over the precise definition of the word addiction or the need to differentiate it from potentially problematic behaviors such as gambling, internet use (including cell phone and social media), video game use, disordered eating, or excessive exercise.